 To support pupils throughout the course the department operates an open studio and computer room policy.
 Students who have passed the studio proficiency test in the third week of term are allowed to use the recording studios at any time through the department booking system.
 The computer rooms are available throughout the day.
 Students have access to additional technical help provided by a member of the teaching staff and our technical manager.

 Examples of student work are available from the Music Technology Department.

-For more info on the course: https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/music-technology-2017.html#tab-1
+https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/music-technology-2017.html#tab-1